Sleep paralysis sucks, and it’s not something I’d wish upon my worst enemy.

 SP is usually not a sign of deeper, underlying mental or psychological issues (though it can be associated with them), but rather an indication that your body isn’t moving seamlessly through the stages of sleep as it normally should.

-There are two variations of SP that people may experience – SP when falling asleep and SP when waking up.
+There are two variations of SP that you may experience – SP when falling asleep or SP when waking up.
 If you experience it while falling asleep, it’s called hypnagogic sleep paralysis.
 If when waking up, it’s referred to as hypnopompic.

 Hypnagogic SP occurs if your brain remains or becomes aware while the rest of your body has relaxed into its sleeping state, whereas hypnopompic SP occurs when your mind “wakes up” before the rest of your body has had a chance to.